GiladFisher/OOP1a/README.md

 # Object Oriented Programing Course - Second Task
-In this Task, we were asked to Implement a simple Observer design pattern.
+In this task, we implement a simple Observer design pattern over the UndoableStringBuilder class.
+The class above inherits Java's StringBuilder's functions and properties, with the addition of the 'undo' function.

 ## Table of Contents
 - Introduction
 - Installation